whoopsjohnnie/mech/README.md

 *Newly added virtualbox functionality.* By default, the provider will be `vmware`.
 Tested on Ubuntu (using VMware Workstation and VirtualBox) and Mac (using VirtualBox and VMware Fusion).

 Did you know you can now *provision* using `pyinfra`?
-See `mech provision --help` for more info or look at [one of the integration tests](https://github.com/mkinney/mech/blob/master/tests/int/provision/Mechfile#L59) for how to specify `pyinfra` provisioing from a remote file.
+See `mech provision --help` for more info or look at [one of the integration tests](https://github.com/mkinney/mech/blob/master/tests/int/provision/Mechfile#L59) for how to specify `pyinfra` provisioning from a remote file.
 You can also have local files for provisioning.

 *Newly added `mech cloud` capability.* See `mech cloud --help` for more info.
-Ever want to start a VM on another desktop/laptop of yours?
+Ever want to start a VM on another desktop/laptop?
 With 'mech cloud' you can do just that. 'mech cloud' is similar to the the [docker context](https://docs.docker.com/engine/reference/commandline/context/) option.
 (Note: 'mech cloud' was written before discovering 'docker context', otherwise would have borrowed some of docker's interface/terms.)

 There is `--help` on every operation.